iangrunert/iangrunert/_posts/2025-10-30-webkit-windows-port-update-october-2025.markdown

 Setting these up and ongoing maintenance has generated a steady stream of busywork.
 We've been struggling with reliability on win-tests for a number of reasons - first due to the work on libpas / commit space issues, but there's been ongoing reliability problems for a variety of reasons.
+After recent changes to increase the available disk space and deal with phantom locked DLLs when cleaning the WebKitBuild directory, the tests are currently green - but the price of green CI is eternal vigilance.

 ## Next Year